AN INTRODUCTION TO HILLCLIMBING & SPRINTING

 The top flight

-Nicolas Schatz winning the 2014 FIA Masters event at Eschdorf
+Christian Merli (Osella FA-30) winning the 2018 FIA Hillclimb Masters event at Gubbio, Italy

 The top echelon of Speed Events in the UK is represented by the British Hillclimb Championship and the British Sprint Championship where you can see some of the fastest cars, newest technolgy and quickest drivers taking part in events in all corners of the United Kingdom.